 Staples replatformed in half the time, for half the cost, on its way to record sales

-Replatforming and upgrades, Speed to launch, Cost effectiveness
+Replatforming, Speed to launch, Cost effectiveness

 Staples was in a time of new beginnings.
 In 2017, as part of its acquisition by a private equity firm, the famed office supply chain was split into three arms.
 Among them was Staples Canada, which would be independently managed and operated from its American parent.